apache/trafficserver/doc/admin-guide/files/parent.config.en.rst

 .. configfile:: parent.config

-The :file:`parent.config` file identifies the parent proxies used in an cache hierarchy.
+The :file:`parent.config` file identifies the parent proxies used in a cache hierarchy.
 Use this file to perform the following configuration:

 -  Set up parent cache hierarchies, with multiple parents and parent